Mountaineering Basics: How to Get Into Mountaineering

 If you plan on climbing technical rock, here’s what you’ll need to know:

-• Lead and top rope belaying
+Lead and top rope belaying

-• Lead climbing (if you plan on leading a pitched route)
+Lead climbing (if you plan on leading a pitched route)

-• Rappelling techniques
+Rappelling techniques

-• Trad leading and seconding (following) techniques
+Trad leading and seconding (following) techniques

-• Basic anchors, trad anchors and alpine anchors
+Basic anchors, trad anchors and alpine anchors

-• Climbing knots
+Climbing knots

-• Rock rescue and belay escapes: not required, but strongly suggested
+Rock rescue and belay escapes: not required, but strongly suggested

-• Haul systems: Not required but extremely handy.
+Haul systems: Not required but extremely handy.

 Snow Skills for Mountaineering

 Plan on getting into mountaineering on snow?
 There are a wide variety of snow skills depending on the terrain.
-Here’s a few essential mountaineering snow skills you’ll want nailed down.
+Here’s a few essential mountaineering snow skills you’ll want nailed down:

-• Snow anchors and roped team travel for glaciated terrain and/or steep snow
+Snow anchors and roped team travel for glaciated terrain and/or steep snow

-• Ice climbing techniques.
-Similar to rock climbing techniques, only for mountaineering routes with ice climbs
+Ice climbing techniques.
+Similar to rock climbing techniques, only for mountaineering routes with ice climbs.

-• Haul Systems and glacier rescue: If you are traveling on glaciated terrain.
+Haul systems and glacier rescue: If you are traveling on glaciated terrain

 12. Mentorship in the Mountains

-As an experienced mountaineer, I enjoy teaching others from time to time, since there are many people out there that teach me.
+As an experienced mountaineer, I enjoy teaching others from time to time, since there are many people out there that taught me.
 Let mentorships develop naturally or simply ask.
 A great mentee is open to feedback and always the first to volunteer to carry the heavy gear!
 Climbing mountains is a team effort, so be proactive in your mountaineering community.

 13. Practice, Practice, Practice!

-So now you’ve taken a variety of classes, maybe done a few climbs and you’re getting into your mountaineering career.
-A lot of the skills you’ve learned you won’t use on every climb, so it’s important to practice.
-Find a low-consequence beginner mountaineering areas near you (such as low-angled snow, or a climbing area designed for beginners) and practice different technical skills.
-Keeping those skills fresh before the start of the mountain climbing season will help keep you safe.
+Find a low-consequence beginner mountaineering area near you (such as low-angled snow, or a climbing area designed for beginners) and practice different technical skills.
+Refreshing your skills before the start of the mountain climbing season will help keep you safe.

 14. How to Find Mountaineering Friends

-Most people think that the idea of climbing a mountain is slightly insane.
-I mean doesn’t a nice night of Netflix and chill sound better than waking up at 12 am to engage in physical activity for 14 hours?
-However, there is a community of freaks who live for the type 2 fun and we are rather vocal about our, erm...untraditional lifestyle.
-Facebook Groups and local Meetups are good places to find mountaineers.
+However, there is a community of freaks who live for the type 2 fun, and we are rather vocal about our, erm...untraditional lifestyle.
+Facebook groups and local Meetups are good places to find mountaineers.
 Many popular mountaineering states have outdoor clubs that not only offer classes, but group trips to get to meet fellow alpine nerds.
-You can even look for gender-specific groups, groups that share an interest in a particular type of mountaineering and more.
+You can even look for gender-specific groups, groups that share an interest in a particular type of mountaineering, and more.

 15. Get Out and Climb!

 Beginning mountaineering opens up an array of outdoor skills to master.
 You’ll soar to new heights and experience a wilderness few people get to see.
-So go ahead and climb your mountain this season.
+So go ahead and climb your mountain this season!

 You can follow Meg and her adventures over on her blog, Fox in the Forest.

-I hope you enjoyed this guest post from Meg that gives us some great tips on Mountaineering for beginners.
+I hope you enjoyed this guest post from Meg that gives us some great tips on mountaineering for beginners.
 If you have any additional questions, hit us up in the comments below!

 more essential OUTDOOR RESOURCES